-As part of pan-Canadian pandemic related support, TransLink received CAD644 million in combined federal and provincial operating funding which fully mitigated its revenue shortfalls (net of expense savings) including covering its CAD337 million net loss for 2020, with the balance carried over to 2021 to cover anticipated revenue shortfalls and lower planned fare increases over the next four years.
+Leading up to the pandemic, transit fares accounted for approximately 30% to 35% of TransLink's operating revenues.
+As part of pan-Canadian pandemic related support, TransLink received CAD661 million in combined federal and provincial operating funding which fully mitigated its net loss (net of expense savings) of CAD337 million for 2020, with the balance carried over to cover approximately CAD192 million net loss in 2021.
+Any unused portion can be applied to 2022 or subsequent shortfalls, and will also cover lower planned fare increases over the next four years.